zimolzak/active-learning/Readme.md

 ========

 Using seven datasets that have been adjudicated by experts, we compare three algorithms: Logistic regression with an L1 penalty (LASSO), support vector machines (SVM), and random forests.
-We obtain high 10-fold cross-validation accuracy (Table __crossvaltable__).
+We obtain high 10-fold cross-validation accuracy (Table ~~tableCrossVal).
-Further results are shown in Figure __crossvalfig__.
+Further results are shown in Figure ~~figCrossVal.
 The highest accuracy is achieved using Random Forests, with LASSO a close second.
 However, LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.
 We dropped SVM from further consideration because it has the worst performance, and it is not as easy to interpret its results.

-Using our engineered features with L1-penalized logistic regression, there is rapid convergence to a high-accuracy classifier, even with random sampling of training examples (Figure __lassocurve__).
+Using our engineered features with L1-penalized logistic regression, there is rapid convergence to a high-accuracy classifier, even with random sampling of training examples (Figure ~~figLassoLearningCurve).
-With Random Forests, the convergence is even better (Figure __rfcurve__).
+With Random Forests, the convergence is even better (Figure ~~figRandomForestLearningCurve).
 Regarding feature importance, the feature with the highest coefficient was.... (possibly K-S statistic).

 Discussion